martinnirtl/homebrew-tap/README.md

-# homebrew-tap
+# HOMEBREW TAP

-Homebrew tap repository of Martin Nirtl
+Homebrew Tap repository of Martin Nirtl.
+That's it!

+Home of the following Brew formulas:
+- dockma (archived)
+- hosts